-The Sheetz Community Center opened in 2016 and it is available for use by community groups, organizations, businesses or families in our area.
-There is a 100$ fee to use the facility.
+The Sheetz Reception Center opened in 2016 and it is available for use by community groups, organizations, businesses or families in our area.
 Built in 1838 by the Wallick family, the house was constructed in the Greek revival design and featured three floors and 4 bedrooms.
 In 1976, the late Dr. Thomas and Mary Ellen O’Connor added the fireplace and sunroom, now used as the main entrance.
-The Community Center has been a long anticipated business vision of the Sheetz Family.
+The Reception Center has been a long anticipated business vision of the Sheetz Family.
 They are pleased to present this venue to our community in honor of their parents Mary H. Reich Sheetz and the late Gerald R. Sheetz, a proud WWII 1st Marine Division veteran, history enthusiast, and a student of Mount Joy history.

 Caterers and guests will need to provide the following:

 All paper goods such as plates, napkins, and paper towels

 Utensils including forks, knives, spoons and serving pieces

 Drinks, cups, and ice

 Coffee and tea service

 Trash bags (please place in refuse container behind the white fence)